MilesHenle/suffield-middle-school-schedule/README.md

 This project is intended for use by Suffield Middle School, but can be expanded on for other cases.
 This project requires you to supply your Twilio account with money for inbound and outbound messaging fees.
 The owner/admin of the spreadsheet has total control over the spreadsheet.
 Everyone else is restricted to the editing boxes highlighted in various colors.
 The admin can expand editing boxes, but must follow the instructions carefully.

-* A typical invocation of this program will be `java -jar /path/to/MiddleSchoolSchedule.jar -DproPath=app/example/path -Dlimit=50`.
-I recommend changing directory to the encompassing folder if possible, for minimal confusion regarding file paths.
+* A typical invocation of this program looks like `java -jar /path/to/MiddleSchoolSchedule.jar -DproPath=app/example/path -Dlimit=50`.
+Replace the example words with the real path as needed.
+The paths of the files and folders are automatically typed in if you drag the icon into the terminal.
+I also recommend changing directory to the encompassing folder if possible, especially if you plan on making changes to any file paths.
+This can be done with `cd "/path/to/folder"`.
+This will take care of the paths the first time, allowing you to call the program with only the JAR name.

+#### COMMANDS

+* Commands are split into 3 categories: School, Day, and Event Type.
+The order does not matter, nor does spacing or spelling, as long as the words exist. `23e@fRIdaY-04]GaMEs';^` can still pick out "friday" and "games."
+If multiple instances of the same category are found, the program will default to the first one in the list, not the first on in the command. `games lunch` will return the lunch menu because it is listed first.

+    * School: `SMS`.
+Defaults to `SMS` if no school is given.

+    * Day: `Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday`, `Saturday`, `Sunday`, `Today`, `Tomorrow`. `Today` and `Tomorrow` assign the weekday based on when the command was received.
+Defaults to `Today` if no day is given.

+    * Event: `Lunch`, `Breakfast`, `Games`, `Practices`, `Clubs`, `Intramural`, `News`, `PTAC`.
+Special commands, which replace the event type, are `List` and `FullHelp`.
+They name every command and explain the structure, with the latter command being more comprehensive.
+The event must be given.
+Any command without a recognizable event type will instead tell the user to type "list" if they want a list of commands.

+* Events are also be separated by date.
+The program will also place a warning on any date that does not match the corresponding weekday.
+Depending on how the spreadsheet is scheduled, you may find multiple weeks worth of entries for a particular weekday.

 #### INSTALLATION

 ![](FileStructure.png)\
 Your end product should resemble this when complete.
+All of the files, except the `phone[date].txt` files, can be downloaded from this repository.
+If you are not given the file hierarchy separately, then you will make it yourself.
+Name the folders as seen above.
+This is all contained in a larger folder, whose name does not matter.
+The given credentials are for `smsstuco@gmail.com`, which give this program the same permissions as the account itself.
 If you are tying this to your own Gmail, then you will provide `credentials.json`, and `StoredCredential` will be created when you first run the code.
-The `phone[date].txt` files will be created on the first message of each day.
+The `phone[date].txt` files will be created when the program receives the first message of that day.

 1. Properties